-In this comprehensive article and guide, we’re going to walk you through how to remove fake and negative reviews from Healthgrades.com, their community and review guidelines, how online defamation and libelous posts stand to affect your medical practice and reputation, how not to respond to negative and fake online reviews, and more!
+In this comprehensive article and guide, we’re going to walk you through how to remove fake and negative reviews from Healthgrades.com, their community and review guidelines, how online defamation and libelous posts stand to affect your medical practice and reputation, how not to respond to a negative review, and more!

 - To remove fake and negative doctor and medical professional reviews from Healthgrades.com, we recommend first acquainting yourself with Healthgrades’ Community and Review Guidelines to understand the types of content prohibited on their platform.
 After determining if a review or piece of content violates Healthgrades.com’s standards, you can report the negative and defamatory review/content by: